From SETA to QCTO : Understanding the Transition

 The differences between the QCTO and SETA

 One of the key differences between SETA and QCTO qualifications is that QCTO qualifications are standardised across all sectors.
-This means that a qualification obtained in one sector is recognized in all other sectors.
+This means that a qualification obtained in one sector is recognised in all other sectors.
 Other key differences include:

 SETA Learnerships